Bloc/portfolio-kami/_portfolio/goldenphoto.md

 ## Explanation

-Goldenphoto is a the first website where the design/content/structure and theme was fully developed by myeself with no assistance.
+Goldenphoto is a the first website where the design/content/structure and theme was fully developed by myself with no assistance.

 ## Problem